xlc-dev/nexus/README.md

 ## Headers

 - **`nexus.h`**: Contains essential data structures, macros, and utilities for general-purpose use.
 Making C bearable.
+- **nui.h*: OpenGL low-level UI library.
 - **glad/**: opengl core 3.3 loader.

 ## Installation

-Since Nexus is header-only, installation is easy.
-Just include `nexus.h` **and** any other specific header(s) in your project as needed.
+Since Nexus libraries are header-only, installation is easy.
+Just include `nexus.h` **and/or** any other specific header(s) in your project as needed.

 ## Examples

-To see how Nexus works, take a look at the corresponding `*.c` files.
-These files contain tests that not only check that the functions in the `*.h` files work correctly but also show how to use them in practice.
+To see how Nexus works, take a look at `main.c`.
+This file contains tests that not only check that the functions in the `*.h` files work correctly but also show how to use them in practice.
 Each test demonstrates a feature of the library and serves as a usage example, making it easy to understand how to integrate Nexus into your own code.

 ## Contributing